Deborah-Kamikazi/-alu-shell/basics/README.md

 10-back - Changes the working directory to the previous one using cd -.
 11-lists - Lists all files (including hidden) in current, parent, and /boot directories in long format using ls -la . .. /boot.
 12-file_type - Uses the file command to print the type of /tmp/iamafile.
+13-symbolic_link - Creates a symbolic link named __ls__ in the current directory pointing to /bin/ls.